Semi-universality of CFT$_d$ entropy at large spin: Generalization to arbitrary dimensions and scalings

 It follows from modular invariance that $Z_{\text{usual}}(\tau, {\bar \tau})= Z_{\text{usual}}( -\frac{1}{\tau}, -\frac{1}{{\bar \tau}})$ so that

 In the small $\nu$ limit of interest to this paper, $\frac{4 \pi^2}{\nu}$ in \eqref{nonreldt} is large, so the trace in \eqref{nonreldt} is dominated by the state with the lowest value of $L_0$; if we assume unitarity and a twist gap in the spectrum of primaries, this value is $h=0$.
-Subject to this restriction however, states with all values of ${\bar L}_0 ={\bar h}$ contribute to the trace.
-In other words, the small $\nu$ limit dominantly receives constributions from states with $(h, {\bar h})= (0, {\bar h})$, where ${\bar h}$ is arbitrary.
+Subject to this restriction, however, states with all values of ${\bar L}_0 ={\bar h}$ contribute to the trace.
+In other words, the small $\nu$ limit dominantly receives contributions from states with $(h, {\bar h})= (0, {\bar h})$, where ${\bar h}$ is arbitrary.

 If we parameterize states by their dual operators (via the state operator map), we see that the trace \eqref{nonreldt} is dominated by anti-analytic or anti -chiral operators.
-In theories without an extended (anti) chiral algebra, the only anti-analytic operators are the Virasoro descendents of the vacuum (the rightmoving part of the vacuum module).
-As this module is generated by ${\bar L}_2$, ${\bar L}_3 \ldots$, it follows that at small $\nu$ limit
+In theories without an extended (anti) chiral algebra, the only anti-analytic operators are the Virasoro descendants of the vacuum (the rightmoving part of the vacuum module).
+As this module is generated by ${\bar L}_2$, ${\bar L}_3 \ldots$, it follows that in the small $\nu$ limit

 If the CFT has a larger (anti) chiral algebra than Virasoro, but continues to have a gap for primaries, then the second factor in \eqref{nonreldt} is simply replaced by the vacuum module of the relevant (anti) chiral algebra.